raj23manj/Design-Patterns-java-udemy/README.md

           make constructor private, access instace using a getter.
 When Singleton class implements serialiseable, when seriliasing and deserialising we will get two singleton instance, to avoid this add a method `readresolve`.
-          Using reflection api we can get the constructor of the class and get a new instance, to avoid this we can use a Enum singleton, but serializatoin problem discused above will exisits, and no classes can inherit from this ENUM
+          Using reflection api we can get the constructor of the class and get a new instance, to avoid this we can use a Enum singleton, but serializatoin problem discused above will exisits, and no classes can inherit from this ENUM.
+If there is private variables with getters and setters in Enum class that won't get serialized